 - Methamphetamine, its salts or isomers (1 kg).

-If it is the first crime, you can receive this sentence for trafficking with a substance that contains:
+If it is your first crime, you can receive this sentence for trafficking a substance that contains:

 - Heroin (100 grams).

 - Cocaine, coca leaves, cocaine salts and isomers (500 grams).